microsoft/pai/docs/manual/cluster-admin/how-to-customize-alerts.md

 OpenPAI supports the customization of alert rules and corresponding handling actions.
 The alert rules are managed by `prometheus` service and the matching rules between rules and actions are managed by `alert-manager` service.

+By default, the alerts will only be displayed on the webportal.
+You can customize `prometheus` and `alert-manager` to realize complex functions.
+For example, we can send emails to administrators and alert related users, tag the jobs, etc.

 In this document, we will introduce existing alerts & actions, their matching methods, and how to add new customized alerts & actions.

 ## Existing Alerts/Actions & How to Match Them